 (c) the registrar may dismiss the appeal for want of prosecution.

-[Rule 56A inserted in Gazette 17 Jun 2011 p.
+[Rule 56A inserted: Gazette 17 Jun 2011 p.
 2164.]

 56. New grounds of appeal etc. only with leave

 Except with the leave of the Court, a party to an appeal is not entitled to seek any relief or rely on any ground that is not set out in the notice of appeal or the answer, as the case may be.